Jump to What the AQF is not

 The Australian Qualifications Framework (AQF) is the policy for regulated qualifications in the Australian education and training system.
-The AQF was first introduced in 1995 to underpin the national system of qualifications in Australia encompassing higher education, vocational education and training and schools.
+The AQF was first introduced in 1995 to underpin the national system of qualifications in Australia, encompassing higher education, vocational education and training (VET), and schools.
 The AQF is the agreed policy of Commonwealth, State and Territory ministers.

 The AQF provides an integrated policy that comprises: